ResearchObject/ResearchObject.github.io/specs/index.md

-  * The [roevo](https://w3id.org/ro/2016-01-28/roevo) model describing the evolution of a Research Object and its aggregated resources, which is also based on the [W3C PROV Ontology](http://www.w3.org/ns/prov#) recommendation
+ * [roevo](https://w3id.org/ro/2016-01-28/roevo) model describing the evolution of a Research Object and its aggregated resources, which is also based on the [W3C PROV Ontology](http://www.w3.org/ns/prov#) recommendation

-  * The [wfprov](https://w3id.org/ro/2016-01-28/wfprov) provenance model describing the execution of a scientific workflow, which is based on the latest [W3C PROV Ontology](http://www.w3.org/ns/prov#) recommendation.
+ * [wfprov](https://w3id.org/ro/2016-01-28/wfprov) provenance model describing the execution of a scientific workflow, which is based on the latest [W3C PROV Ontology](http://www.w3.org/ns/prov#) recommendation.

-  * The [wfdesc](https://w3id.org/ro/2016-01-28/wfdesc) model describing scientific workflow protocols to facilitate interpretation and reuse of scientific workflow
+ * [wfdesc](https://w3id.org/ro/2016-01-28/wfdesc) model describing scientific workflow protocols to facilitate interpretation and reuse of scientific workflow

-  * The [wf4ever](https://w3id.org/ro/2016-01-28/wf4ever) model describes common workflow service types and properties
+ * [wf4ever](https://w3id.org/ro/2016-01-28/wf4ever) model describes common workflow service types and properties

-  * The [RO-Opt](http://purl.org/net/RO-optimization#) ontology is designed for representing optimizations done to workflows and their provenance
+ * [RO-Opt](http://purl.org/net/RO-optimization#) ontology is designed for representing optimizations done to workflows and their provenance

-  * The [roterms](https://w3id.org/ro/2016-01-28/roterms) vocabulary defines terms useful for typing and annotation of resources in a Research Object, e.g. _Hypothesis_, _ExampleRun_, _technicalContact_, _exampleValue_
+ * [roterms](https://w3id.org/ro/2016-01-28/roterms) vocabulary defines terms useful for typing and annotation of resources in a Research Object, e.g. _Hypothesis_, _ExampleRun_, _technicalContact_, _exampleValue_

-  * The [MINIM minimum information model](http://purl.org/minim/description) for defining checklists for Research Objects.
+ * [MINIM minimum information model](http://purl.org/minim/description) for defining checklists for Research Objects.
 A Minim model defines a list of MUST/SHOULD/MAY requirements, associated with rules that express how to satisfy the requirement, e.g. by requiring certain resources to exist in the RO, or a more detailed query that must be fulfilled in its annotations.